 Not necessarily.
 It would be good if you could also get your certification, but it is not mandatory.
 Your level of expertise is what matters when it comes to this job.

-There are 10 Financial Certifications which are considered to be the best at the current moment:
+There are 10 Financial Certifications that are considered to be the best at the current moment:

-This Certification equips you for the careers in equity research and investment banking.
+This Certification equips you for careers in equity research and investment banking.

-You can and should be trained in this skill through one of several ways.
+You can and should be trained in this skill in one of several ways.